Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 <!-- ------------------------ -->
 ## SQL Transformations
 dbt got it's start in being a powerful tool to enhance the way data transformations are done in SQL.
-Before we jump into python, let's pay homage to SQL.
+Before we jump into python, let's pay homage to SQL. <br>
 SQL is so performant at data cleaning and transformation, that many data science projects "use SQL for everything you can, then hand off to python" and that's exactly what we're going to do.

 ### Fact and dimension tables